Another one of those unwritten requirements for being

 deal back in the day.
 Games like Blackjack were often

-used to impress potential customers by showing how a computer
+used to impress potential customers by showing that a computer

 Blackjack had a production run of 2,329 cartridges making it